Are HPRS courses too hard for first-time trail runners?

 What kind of aid station food do you have?

-The usual suspects: PB&J, various wraps, fruit (oranges, bananas, grapes, watermelon), Soda (coke, mountain dew, ginger ale), cookies, crackers, candy, chews/gels, nutritional drink, S-Caps, soup, coffee, tea, cocoa.
+The usual suspects: PB&J, various wraps, fruit (oranges, bananas, grapes, watermelon), Soda (coke, mountain dew, ginger ale), cookies, crackers, candy, chews/gels, electrolyte drink from our sponsor, soup, coffee, tea, cocoa.

 Can I run with my dog?